tapaswenipathak/Blacklist-By-Words/README.md

 ###How do I add keywords?

-1. Go to chrome://extensions and click on options under this extensions.
+1. Go to chrome://extensions and click on options under this extension.
 2. Input keywords and click save.